Spring Organizing Checklist

 The Laundry Room

-- Fabric softener sheets or wool balls
+- Use plastic washtubs to hold fabric softener sheets or wool dryer balls.

 The Entryway or Mudroom

 This is another high-traffic area, especially in the springtime.
 As you were switching from one season to the next, your shoes and outerwear might be doubling.
 Having a system set up to hold all those extras while mother nature is making up her mind will help to keep this area clutter-free and tidy.